-Figure: KV prefix cache implemented as an LRU trie.
-We can avoid duplicating KV memory by sharing prefixes.
+Figure 26: KV prefix cache implemented as an LRU tree.
 Source: Character.ai blog.

-Let's look at an implementation: JetStream
+7.4.3 Let's look at an implementation: JetStream

-Google has open-sourced a library that implements this logic called JetStream.
+Google has open-sourced a library that implements this logic called JetStream13.
 The server has a set of "prefill engines" and "generate engines", usually on different TPU slices, which are orchestrated by a single controller.
 Prefill happens in the "prefill thread", while generation happens in the "generate thread".
 We also have a "transfer thread" that orchestrates copying the KV caches from the prefill to generate slices.